Fall in NYC: 24 Things You Can’t Miss (By a Local!)

 • Christmas Markets: I have dedicated a whole post to the best Christmas Markets in NYC <– click to see.

-Don’t miss the concerts in the catacombs and the Halloween-themed events when visiting Green-Wood Cemetery in the fall.
+Other events include concerts in the catacombs and the season-themed events when visiting Green-Wood Cemetery in the fall.

 Not only is ice skating one of the best winter activities in NYC, it’s also a great choice for late fall, as places open for the season in November.
 If you’re visiting NYC in December, you may even see snow flurries while you skate!